Did GEICO Deny Your Accident Claim?

 Pre-Existing Conditions

-GEICO frequently points to pre-existing conditions as a basis for denial.
+GEICO frequently cites pre-existing conditions as grounds for denial.
 If you had a prior injury, like a bad back or a knee problem, they may claim that your current pain stems from that condition, not the accident.
 This tactic is prevalent in Florida, where many residents are older and may have a history of medical issues.
 Even if the accident aggravated an existing condition (which is compensable under Florida law), GEICO might still deny the claim unless you can provide clear medical evidence showing how the crash worsened your health.

-At Williams Law, P.A., we collaborate with medical professionals to establish the connection between the accident and your injuries, thereby countering GEICO’s narrative.
+At Williams Law Association, P.A., we collaborate with medical professionals to establish the connection between the accident and your injuries, thereby countering GEICO’s narrative.

 Policy Exclusions and Limitations